alexclear/SoftEtherVPN-RPM/README.md

-# SoftEtherVPN-RPM

-Original project sources at: https://github.com/SoftEtherVPN/SoftEtherVPN/
+The files here are for building an RPM package installable on CentOS 6.x/RHEL 6.x.

-I am unaffiliated with them.
-Any bugs in SoftEtherVPN should be reported there.
-Any bugs in my spec file for building the RPM should probably be reported here.
+I (Dexter Ang, aka @thepoch) am not affiliated with the SoftEther VPN Project.
+Any bugs, suggestions, improvements on building an RPM should probably be reported to me.

 ## Install and run

-If you just want to quickly install SoftEther VPN, I've uploaded RPMs on http://projects.thepoch.com/softether/ .
-Install the appropriate RPM.
-Then you can start the service as root:
+After the package is built and installed, you can start the service as root:

     service vpnserver start